Rhys-Morris/robots/README.md

 TO DO

-Check errors if method calling when no robot
-Use the update board method on the table
 Clean up code and typing
-Write unit tests
+Write unit tests for index
-Write readme
-Screenshot solutions

 # Robots